What Does a Registered Psychologist Actually Do? A Straightforward Guide

 The profession offers remarkable career diversity.

-• Hospitals and medical centers: Integrated care teams treating medical and mental health conditions together
+Hospitals and health centres: Integrated care teams treating medical and mental health conditions together

-• Community mental health centers: Serving underserved populations with wraparound services
+Community mental health centres: Serving underserved populations with wraparound services

-• Universities: Counseling centers, teaching positions, and research laboratories
+Universities: Counselling centres, teaching positions, and research laboratories

-Research tracking 2,300 clinical psychologists found that 40-60% change primary work settings at least once during their careers, most often moving toward greater autonomy and flexibility.
+Research tracking psychologists found that 40-60% change primary work settings at least once during their careers, most often moving toward greater autonomy and flexibility.

 The Reality of Career Movement